The 7 Winter Coat Trends to Bookmark Now

-Cold weather is almost here (sorry to break it to you!)
+Cold weather is here (sorry to break it to you!)

-This isn’t an easy thing to read, or type for that matter, but winter coat season is closer than you think, not so much around the corner as knocking on your door.
-And believe it or not, sooner rather than later is the best time to make sure you’re sorted when it comes to suitable outerwear.
+This isn’t an easy thing to read, or type for that matter, but winter coat season is here—not around the corner, but knocking on your door.
+And believe it or not, about six weeks ago was probably the best time to sort out suitable outerwear.
+That's in an ideal world, however.
+And besides, with coat season officially in full swing, people looking to buy now have the benefit of doing more "research" in the field.

-You might still be dusting sand off everything in your suitcase, but retailers have already started dropping sumptuous options in their new-in sections.
-So what are the standout coat trends you should consider this autumn/winter?
+So what are the standout coat trends you should consider for Autumn/Winter 2025?
 On the catwalks, designers largely opted for classic outerwear with a twist of originality (Tory Burch’s cinched vinyl mac with enlarged cuffs, say, or the single-breasted coats with in-built slouch at Calvin Klein Collection).

 Furry

 Outerwear that looked suspiciously like real fur was one of the biggest outerwear trends of AW25, despite being mostly either shearling or faux, perhaps riding on the coattails of the old-money aesthetic.
-There are plenty of faux options already on the high street, but ensure that you choose something that will be a timeless addition to your wardrobe (Reformation’s Devin coat, with its minimal collar and short pile, is a prime example).
+There are plenty of faux options already on the high street, but ensure that you choose something that will be a timeless addition to your wardrobe.

 Single-breasted